Students attend Valpo’s college for business majors

 This 18-credit program introduces Valpo students majoring in the College of Arts and Sciences, the College of Engineering, or the College of Nursing and Health Professions to the basics of business environments.

-Minor in Business Administration
+Business Administration Minor

 A 27-credit program that covers all the major areas of coursework necessary to prepare a non-major for a masters’ program in business, this minor offers slightly more advanced preparation in business.

-Minor in Business Analytics
+Business Analytics Minor

 Develop the skills required to bring products and services to the marketplace and develop managerial experience.
 This minor is open to all majors at Valparaiso University and all business majors at the College of Business.

-Minor in Human Resources
+Human Resources Minor

-Minor in Project Management
+Project Management Minor

-Minor in Supply Chain and Logistics Management
+Supply Chain and Logistics Management Minor

 The 15-credit minor in supply chain and logistics management is designed for students who want to develop a base knowledge of supply chain and logistics concepts and terminology.